 In 1957 Hugh Stenhouse (1915–1971), the youngest son of Alexander Rennie Stenhouse, became Chairman of Stenhouse Holdings, the partnership having incorporated as a limited company in that same year.
 Hugh was a keen golfer and together with Sandy Sinclair OBE (1920–2002), a senior employee and one of the leading Scottish amateur golfers of that time, founded the society.
 The society became affiliated as a golf club to the Scottish Golf Union which enabled it to allocate official handicaps to its members.

 In the early days of the society it became the practice to invite the Captain of Royal Lytham & St. Annes to join the formal dinner in the club dining room on the Saturday evening.
 In 1968-69 the Captain was Edward (Tony) Nickson, a scratch golfer who has the distinction of scoring a hole-in-one on of each of Lytham’s par 3s, and he enjoyed the association with the society so much that he attended the dinner every year until he became too ill to do so in the early 2000s.
-He was invited once again to be the club Captain in 1986-87, the centenary year, and was the author of ‘The Lytham Century and Beyond’ in which the SGS gets a mention on page 181:

 During the 1970s and 1980s the society’s sponsoring company went through a number of mergers and acquisitions but support for the annual event in Lytham never waivered.